efreethy/technical-docs/README.md

 # Software platform documentation
-### A handful of documentation for projects I've worked on over the years
+### A handful of documentation (eg: modeling/architecture/feature specs) for projects I've worked on over the years
 #### (important!: sensitive details obfuscated)
 ```
 platform-docs